isomerpages/moe-ahmadibrahimsec/pages/School Canteen Advertisement 02.md

 4. Photocopy of the Identification Card (front & back).
 5. Records of past catering/canteen experiences, if any.

-Please submit the documents to the school's General Office or email to [aiss@moe.edu.sg](mailto:aiss@moe.edu.sg) (Attention: Admin Manager) by 14 July 2023, 6pm.
+Please submit the documents to the school's General Office or email to [aiss@moe.edu.sg](mailto:aiss@moe.edu.sg) (Attention: Admin Manager) by **2 Oct 2023, 6.00 pm**.
 We regret that late applications will not be accepted.

 **Interview and Food Tasting**
 * Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense
-* Successful applicant will be expected to commence operation of the stall on August 2023.
+* Successful applicant will be expected to commence operation of the stall on Jan 2024.
-* Closing date for Application: **14 July 2023, 6pm**.
+* Closing date for Application: **2 Oct 2023, 6.00 pm**.
 * Please contact the school’s Administration Manager, Ms Angeline Ng at 6758 5384 for any clarifications.